 Know Your Rights

-Do I need to talk to the police?
-Talking with Police:
+Do I Need to Talk to the Police?

 Police encounters are divided into three categories: